unvt/equinox/README.md

 ## Tools on Ruby
 - TODO: mdless: A CLI that provides a formatted and highlighted view of Markdown files in a terminal

+# About the name
+I created this project on the spring equinox of 2020.